Cisco-AMP/amp4e_ldap_tool/README.md

 ###LDAP

-Gets information from the LDAP server, using credentials provided in your config file.
+It retrieves information from the LDAP server, using credentials provided in your config file.
 It also requires some flags to tell it what to get from the server:

 - '-c' gets computer names
 - '-g' gets computer group names